pingcap/ossinsight/src/pages/about.md

 ![homepage](/img/screenshots/homepage.png)

-As a group of people working in the open source community, we often work with Github data.
+As a group of people working in the open source community, we often work with GitHub data.
 We focus on the health of open source projects and all the new things happening in the open source world.
 Therefore, we decided to establish this site by using **4.6 billion GitHub event data** in order to gain useful insights through a/pair/group of open source projects in multi-dimensional.
 We hope to make the open source ecosystem better with you.

 We're honored to have brought this project to the attention of everyone after its release, some interesting responses and shares have started to circulate (see our [Twitter](https://twitter.com/OSSInsight) for details), and we're excited to see more people use this powerful tool to discover insights.
-If it can also help you deal with problems(such as dealing with dataset as large as 4.6 billion data from Github), that would be a bonus!
+If it can also help you deal with problems(such as dealing with dataset as large as 4.6 billion data from GitHub), that would be a bonus!

-In this project, we mainly provide two major functions, one is the analysis results of specific fields, and the other one is a custom analysis tool for Github repositories.
+In this project, we mainly provide two major functions, one is the analysis results of specific fields, and the other one is a custom analysis tool for GitHub repositories.

 ## Analysis in Specific Technical Areas